appscode/blog/content/post/kubeform-webinar/index.md

 ## Description of the Webinar Demo

 From this demo we get an in depth view of what kubeform is and how kubeform works.
-Firstly, we can see the new and improved features of kubeform and also the new four statuses `InProgress`,`Current`,`Terminating` and `Failed`.
-Secondly, we can see the new and improved architecture of kubeform:
+Firstly, we can see the new and improved features of kubeform and also the new four status phases `InProgress`,`Current`,`Terminating` and `Failed`.
+Secondly, we can see the latest architecture of kubeform:

 ![Kubeform Architecture](kubeform-architecture.jpg)

 In the demo part we can see:

 * How to install kubeform
-* Setup Linode instance
+* Manage Linode instance
-* Setup Equinix Metal instance
+* Manage Equinix Metal device

 Lastly, we can see the upcoming features and the question and answer session.
 All in all, it was an effective webinar.